RobinBuschmann/react.di/README.md

 ```

 ## Inject
-`Inject`/`Inject(Identifier)` decorator specifies the dependency, that
+`Inject`/`Inject(Identifier)` decorator specifies the dependency that
 should be injected.

 ### Injection via tokens
 `@Inject(CONFIG_TOKEN) config: Config;`

 ### Multi injection
-Multi injection means, that all providers for a specified identifier
+Multi injection means that all providers for a specified identifier
 will be injected.
 So if the annotated type of the dependency is of type `Array`, the
 injection will automatically processed as a multi-injection.
 In this